Project Blue Book: Aftermath of Robertson Panel

 In his book (see external links) Ruppelt described the demoralization of the Blue Book staff and the stripping of their investigative duties following the Robertson Panel jurisdiction.

 As an immediate consequence of the Robertson Panel recommendations, in February 1953, the Air Force issued Regulation 200-2, ordering air base officers to publicly discuss UFO incidents only if they were judged to have been solved, and to classify all the unsolved cases to keep them out of the public eye.

 The same month, investigative duties started to be taken on by the newly formed 4602nd Air Intelligence Squadron (AISS) of the Air Defense Command.
 The 4602nd AISS was assigned the task of investigating only the most important UFO cases with intelligence or national security implications.
 These cases were deliberately siphoned away from Blue Book, leaving Blue Book to deal with the more trivial reports.

-General Nathan Twining, who started Project Sign in 1947, was now Air Force Chief of Staff.
+General Nathan F. Twining, who started Project Sign in 1947, was now Air Force Chief of Staff.
 In August 1954, he was to further codify the responsibilities of the 4602nd AISS by issuing an updated Air Force Regulation 200-2.
 In addition, UFOs (called "UFOBs") were defined as "any airborne object which by performance, aerodynamic characteristics, or unusual features, does not conform to any presently known aircraft or missile type, or which cannot be positively identified as a familiar object."
 Investigation of UFOs was stated to be for the purposes of national security and to ascertain "technical aspects."
 AFR 200-2 again stated that Blue Book could discuss UFO cases with the media only if they were regarded as having a conventional explanation.
-If they were unidentified, the media was to be told only that the situation was being analyzed.
+If they were unidentified, the media were to be told only that the situation was being analyzed.
 Blue Book was also ordered to reduce the number of unidentified to a minimum.